Learn Best Practices for Testing Personalization

 personId values separately in skill requests.
 With this tracking, one or more speakers and Alexa can participate in an ongoing interaction, such as a game.
 One speaker might be in Part 1 of a game, whereas another speaker is in Part 3.
 If your skill is tracking

 personId, then it can remember the last request that a particular speaker made, and resume the skill from that point.

 Consider scenarios where Alexa recognizes a speaker, proceeds with personalized skill responses, but then another speaker starts speaking to Alexa.
 How will your skill service keep track of these skill requests that belong to different users?
 Many skills that proceed over multiple sessions need to be able to track

 personId to provide the users with as personalized an experience as possible.

 Re-prompt if a speaker is unrecognized

-Because Alexa doesn't always recognize a speaker who has a voice profile, the speaker might have a jarring experience if the skill provides personalized responses and then suddenly switches to generic responses during the skill session.
+Because Alexa doesn't always recognize a speaker who has a voice ID, the speaker might have a jarring experience if the skill provides personalized responses and then suddenly switches to generic responses during the skill session.
 Suppose Alexa doesn't recognize the current speaker, but has been in an ongoing skill session with a recognized speaker.
 Either the speaker is the same, but Alexa has not recognized that, or another speaker has taken over.
 If your skill service recognizes the lack of a

 person object, after having one or more recent skill requests that do include a